mpchenette/house/README.md

 #### Office

+#### Bathroom
+- Walk in shower
+    - should not have step up or down to get in.
+Should be a lot like the one from the build show YT vid

 ### Garage
 - regular staircase to attic (like open a door, walk up stairs), not pull down ladder